Skip to content Skip to footer

 1. The University permits students to appeal their final letter grade of any course if they feel it is unfair or unjustified.
 As the initial step in the Grade Appeal Procedure, the student must seek a discussion with his or her course instructor.
 This must be done within a week of the grade posting.
 This discussion is intended to provide the instructor an opportunity to explain the reason for the grade and to provide the student with an opportunity to indicate possible errors or misjudgments in the assignment of the grade.
 Frequently, a discussion with the instructor resolves the appeal.

-2. If the Instructor accepts the appeal, he or she must inform the Director of Education and then send the corrected grade to the Student Services for rectification of the student’s academic results.
+• If the Instructor accepts the appeal, he or she must inform the education coordinator and then send the corrected grade to the Student Affairs for rectification of the student’s academic results.
 If the discussion between the student and the instructor does not resolve the issue within 3 weeks of the grade posting and if the student still believes that an unfair grade was awarded, the student must request a Grade Appeal Form from his or her instructor.
+The completed Grade Appeal Form with the instructor’s comments on the request must be submitted by the student to the Student Affairs no later than a month after the grade posting or it will not be accepted and the grade will stay as originally recorded.

-● For a change in grade to be recommended, a student must prove that the grade originally given was unjust or unfair.
+• For a change in grade to be recommended, a student must prove that the grade originally given was unjust or unfair.

-● The burden of proof in challenging a grade is the responsibility of the student.
+• The burden of proof in challenging a grade is the responsibility of the student.

 Satisfactory Academic Progress

-● Cumulative Grade Point Average (CGPA)
+2. Cumulative Grade Point Average (GPA)

-● Credits earned
+3. Credits earned

-● Completion rate (i.e. credits earned divided by credits attempted)
+4. Completion rate (i.e. credits earned divided by credits attempted)

-2. Students must meet or exceed the Academic Standards in all of the three parameters listed above in order to stay enrolled as regular students.
+• Students must meet or exceed the Academic Standards in all of the three parameters listed above in order to stay enrolled as regular students.
 A student will be put on Academic Warning at the first evaluation point in which he or she doesn’t meet or exceed the Academic Standards.

-3. A student that is under Academic Warning and in the consecutive evaluation point he or she meets or exceeds the Academic Standards will be returned to a status of a regular student.
+• A student that is under Academic Warning and in the consecutive evaluation point he or she meets or exceeds the Academic Standards will be returned to a status of a regular student.
+If the student under Academic Warning doesn’t meet or exceed the Standards in the consecutive evaluation point, he or she will be put on Academic Probation.

-5. If at any evaluation point it can be determined by the University that it is mathematically not possible for a student to meet the Academic Standards, he or she will be dismissed from the University.
+• If at any evaluation point it can be determined by the University that it is mathematically not possible for a student to meet the Academic Standards, he or she will be dismissed from the University.

-7. Students on academic or disciplinary probation will not be allowed to graduate.
+• Students on academic or disciplinary probation will not be allowed to graduate.

 Academic Freedom

-The primary objective of the University is to provide quality education to our students.
+The primary objective of the University is to provide quality education to its students.
 The University is committed to the free pursuit and dissemination of knowledge.
 Faculty members are encouraged to explore, discuss, and create thoughtful teaching and learning experiences that examine differing perspectives.
 As professionals, they should be honest, responsible, and respectful of others and their opinions.
 Faculty are expected to support the University’s objectives and to differentiate between their own viewpoints and those of others, including professionally accepted views in a discipline.
 Faculty should present data and information fairly and objectively.

 Academic Integrity